cniblock/Cliffhanger/README.md

 #### Remaining Bugs

 Inconsistancy in uppercase input.
-Some uppercase letters are excepted but not all.
+Some uppercase letters are accepted but not all.

 ### Validator Testing